 Family: I am married to Keith Pierson.
 We will be married 42 yrs this year.
 Our family includes Matthew Pierson, a Major in the Army.
 He is now deployed in Iraq.
 Jonathan Pierson, his wife Kelsey Pierson, their son, Louis Pierson, and their dog Conway.

-Favorite Chapter & Verse: Psalms 91: 1-16, Verse 2: I will say if the Lord, He is my refuge and my fortress: my God, in him will I trust.
-The Psalms have so much about music and is my favorite book of the Bible.
+Favorite Scripture: Psalm 91:2.
+I will say of the Lord, He is my refuge and my fortress: my God; in him will I trust.

 What is your favorite thing about PUMC?
 The best thing about PUMC is the sense of caring from the other members of our church.
 They are so much like family to us.

 Johnna Kincaid, Nursery Director